gaehlerm/SoftwareEngineering/README.md

 ## Single line complexity

 A frequent topic is the amount of logic in a single line of code.
 There are very different opinions.
 On one side we have Linus Thorwalds.
-In the Linux kernel, the maximum line length used to be 80 characters, using the C programming language.
+In the Linux kernel, the maximum line length used to be 80 characters, using the C programming language and the length of indentations is 8 spaces.
 It is absolutely impossible to write more than one or maybe two operations on a single line of code.
 Try it yourself.
 It is really worth writing such code once in a while.
 You will learn quite something about how code can look like.

 On the other end of the spectrum are some python programmers.
 It seems like adding as much logic as possible on a single line would be a sport.
 Very honestly, I think this is a pretty bad habit.
 You don’t gain anything by saving lines of code.
 At the same time every single line becomes increasingly convoluted.
 You won’t understand it anymore.
 For this reason the maximum line length set by the google style guide is set to 80 characters.
 For both, Python and C++. [https://google.github.io/styleguide/pyguide.html section 3.2], [https://google.github.io/styleguide/cppguide.html#Line_Length] Additionally there are restrictions on list initialization.
 For example it may not loop over two different variables as shown in the following example.